 Terry Higgins was one of the first people in the UK to die with AIDS.
 He died aged 37, on 4 July 1982 in St Thomas' Hospital, London.
-By naming the Trust after Terry, the founder members, who were partner and friends, hoped to personalise and humanise AIDS in a very public way.
+By naming the Trust after Terry, the founder members – his partner and friends – hoped to personalise and humanise AIDS in a very public way.

 When was the charity set up?

-In 1982, the Terry Higgins Trust was set up in 1982 by a friend of Terry’s, Martyn Butler, and Terry’s partner, Rupert Whitaker, with the intention of preventing others from having to suffer as Terry did.
+In 1982, after Terry’s death, his partner Rupert Whitaker and his friends Martyn Butler, Tony Calvert, Len Robinson and Chris Peel met to discuss what could be done.
+Terry Higgins Trust was subsequently set up by Martyn Butler and Rupert Whitaker with the intention of preventing others from having to suffer as Terry had.
 It focused on raising funds for research and awareness of the illness that was then called Gay-Related Immune Deficiency (GRID).

-In August of that year the Trust was reborn as a formal organisation, the Terrence Higgins Trust, with a constitution and a bank account.
-By November 1983 it was a limited company with a Board of Directors, and by January 1984 had gained charitable status.
+In August 1983, the Trust was reborn as a formal organisation, Terrence Higgins Trust, with a constitution and a bank account.
+By November it was a limited company with a Board of Directors, and by January 1984 had gained charitable status.
 It provided direct services immediately, including buddying/home-help, counselling, drug- and sex-education.

 How the charity has developed